 Reach out to firstname.lastname@example.org with your interest and resume.

-Summer 2018, we began our low-barrier opportunity for youth and young adult survivors of exploitation in the form of the Artisan Program.
+During Summer 2018, we began our drop-in work opportunity for youth and young adults in the form of the Artisan Program.
 This program is highly flexible and aims to develop community, provide opportunity and an income, leading to self-discovery, restoration, and job skills preparation.
-The items created are sold at our partner organization, Simple & Just resale boutique under the brand ATHENA.
+The items created are sold at our partner organization, Simple & Just boutique under the brand ATHENA.
 The full profit from the sale goes to the Artisan participant.

 Want to Apply for an Artisan Program Position or know someone who would?
 A new session begins every three weeks!